archichris/multus-cni/doc/configuration.md

 User should chose following parameters combination (`clusterNetwork`+`defaultNetworks` or `delegates`):

-* `clusterNetwork` (string, required): default CNI network for pods, used in kubernetes cluster (Pod IP and so on): name of network-attachment-definition, CNI json file name (without extention, .conf/.conflist) or directory for CNI config file
+* `clusterNetwork` (string, required): default CNI network for pods, used in kubernetes cluster (Pod IP and so on): name of nad, CNI json file name (without extention, .conf/.conflist) or directory for CNI config file
-* `defaultNetworks` ([]string, required): default CNI network attachment: name of network-attachment-definition, CNI json file name (without extention, .conf/.conflist) or directory for CNI config file
+* `defaultNetworks` ([]string, required): default CNI network attachment: name of nad, CNI json file name (without extention, .conf/.conflist) or directory for CNI config file
 * `systemNamespaces` ([]string, optional): list of namespaces for Kubernetes system (namespaces listed here will not have `defaultNetworks` added)
 * `multusNamespace` (string, optional): namespace for `clusterNetwork`/`defaultNetworks`
 * `delegates` ([]map,required): number of delegate details in the Multus